 Smart Automation and Smoother Integration with Business Operations

 Pre-made solutions are built with a limited set of features, which can cripple cross-department integration.
 For instance, the app can perfectly handle and store all the sales information – your customer order history, cumulative spending, shopping habits etc. Yet, it does not offer integrations for custom support.
 Your reps will have no idea whether they are dealing with a first-time buyer or one of the most loyal customers.
-This, in turn, may result into some costly mistakes for your business.
+This, in turn, may result in some costly mistakes for your business.

 Your marketing team may have no idea whom they are selling to and hence, choose to target the wrong audience – again some funds waster down the pipe.
 Or you’ll have to force your sales department to create custom reports for marketing and support, which kind of doesn’t make your business operations smoother.